IBM Virtual Private Cloud

 Option 2: Alternatively, you can use a pre-built custom image that will greatly improve VSI creation time for Lithops jobs.
 To benefit from this approach, navigate to runtime/ibm_vpc, and follow the instructions.

-Lithops and the VSI auto create mode#
+Lithops and the VSI create and reuse mode#

 In this mode, Lithops will automatically create new worker VM instances in runtime, scale Lithops job against generated VMs, and automatically delete VMs when the job is completed.

-Lithops configuration for the auto create mode#
+Lithops configuration for the create and reuse mode#

 Edit your lithops config and add the relevant keys: